-This exciting programme has been developed to meet the expanding needs of healthcare practitioners.
+This exciting programme meets the expanding needs of healthcare practitioners.
 It builds on our reputation for delivering high quality clinically-focused modules.

-The Clinical Assessment PGCert is suitable for healthcare practitioners, such as nurses and pharmacists, involved in the clinical assessment of patients.
-This includes specialist and advanced practitioners in areas such as community, accident and emergency, high-dependency, and critical care outreach.
+The Clinical Assessment PGCert is suitable for all healthcare practitioners involved in the clinical assessment of patients.

 Fees and funding